bitcoin-dev-project/battle-of-galen-erso/README.md

 ### Attack Development

-The primary method of interacting with the network and mounting an attack is by deploying a Scenario.
+The primary method of interacting with the network and mounting an attack is by deploying a scenario.

-A Scenario is a Python script written with the same structure and library as a Bitcoin Core functional test, utilizing a copy of the `test_framework`, which is [included](/scenarios/test_framework) in this repo and may be modified if necessary.
+A scenario is a Python script written with the same structure and library as a Bitcoin Core functional test, utilizing a copy of the `test_framework`, which is [included](/scenarios/test_framework) in this repo and may be modified if necessary.
 The primary difference is that the familiar `self.nodes[]` list contains